 Option 1: A voluntary COVID-19 test in the country of origin within 72 hours before travelling, with a negative result.
 In Finland, the second COVID-19 test to be taken at the earliest 72 hours after arriving in Finland.
 Self-isolation until receiving a negative result from the 2nd test.

-Option 3: Applying for a status as a special group.
+Option 3: Special group.
 Your Finnish partner prepares a proposal for the Finnish Border Guard.
 The proposal is assessed by the responsible ministry and the health authorities.
 Health security measures are agreed on a case-by-case basis.

 COVID-19 Testing in Lapland